-After the closing date some candidates will be shortlisted for interview; selected candidates may be contacted by telephone and/or email.
+After the closing date some candidates may be shortlisted for interview; selected candidates may be contacted by telephone and/or email.
 However, if we do not contact you within two weeks of the closing date, you may assume that your application has been unsuccessful, on this occasion.

-If you require any further information, please contact the HR Officer on 01473 690 281.
+If you require any further information, please contact the HR Officer on 01473 690281 or careers@stjos.co.uk

-May I wish you every success in your application.
+I wish you every success in your application.